convos-chat/convos/README.md

     # Install deps using carton bundled with the repo
     $ ./vendor/bin/carton
     # OR use cpanm to install deps to your perl, if you have it set up
-    # Then you don't need cartion exec in front of the next commands:
+    # Then you don't need carton exec in front of the next commands:
     $ cpanm --installdeps .
     # edit convos.conf, point to your redis server
     # Start up the backend